brtl-fhc/lolxml-common/README.md

 	</data>
 ```

-To access the data, we can use the exp element, which declares XPath
+Data is selected from, exp elements, which declare XPath expressions.
-expressions.
 The XPath string found in the value attribute will be parsed
 and run using data as context (i.e. node paths are relative to data).

-We can rewrite the non-terminal SIGN as:
+We can rewrite the SIGN rule as:

 ```xml
 	<sym id="SIGN"><exp value="lol:random(signs/sign)" /></sym>